tiptonspiderj/Serial-Communication-App/README.md

 # Serial Communication App for CNC machines

 This project came about when I worked for a company making their own CNC mill and lathe machines.
 We needed a program to simply upload files to our larger CNC machines making our metal parts.
-We searched for a simple solution, but the existing software/hardware products in the community were terrible and outdated.
+We searched for a simple solution, but the existing software/hardware products in the community were outdated and not user friendly.
 ## Authors

 - [@Jeremy Tipton](https://github.com/tiptonspiderj)